zentryHQ/redpotion-contracts/docs/Fund.md

         F->>S: burn redeemed shares, mint exit-fee shares → feeRecipient end
 ```

+Fees accrue **once, before any queue settlement**, so the management/performance fee base is the share supply that was invested over the elapsed period — this batch's deposit mints and redeem burns cannot leak into it.
+Entry/exit fees are read via `FeeManager.getFeeConfigForBatch(batchId)` before accrual (accrual promotes staged fee configs, after which the batch's rates would no longer be resolvable) — see [FeeManager](FeeManager.md).

 Share math (in `QueueModule`):
 - Deposit: `totalShares = depositAmount * 1e18 / price`, entry fee = `totalShares * entryFeeBps / 10000`, user gets the rest.